 AMD Ryzen 2nd Generation release date

-The wait is almost over for the new AMD chips.
-The first generation Ryzen processors started shipping in March 2017 and were rolling out throughout 2017 and early 2018.
-And now Ryzen 2nd Generation chips are available for pre-order, and will start shipping on April 19, 2018.
+The wait for the new AMD chips is finally over.
+The first generation Ryzen processors shipped out in March 2017 and rolled out throughout 2017.
+Now, Ryzen 2nd Generation chips have launched at around the same time of year, on April 19, 2018.

-Beyond those chips, the timeline points to releases for both the 2nd Generation Ryzen Pro and Ryzen Threadripper chips during the second half of the year.
-Ryzen Pro chips are designed for business and IT usage, with up to 8 cores and 16 threads, while the aforementioned Ryzen Threadripper is the big daddy of AMD's offerings with 16 cores for die-hard gamers.
-Forbes reports that AMD plans to release a similar number of Ryzen 2nd Generation chips as last year.
+Beyond the first few chips AMD released, the timeline points to released for both the 2nd Generation Ryzen Pro and Ryzen Threadripper chips throughout the second half of the year.
+Ryzen Pro chips are designed for business and IT use-cases, with up to 8 cores and 16 threads, while the Ryzen Threadripper is the ‘big daddy’ of AMD’s offering with 16 cores for die-hard gamers.
+And, Forbes has reported that AMD is planning on releasing a similar number of Ryzen 2nd Generation chips as last year – including the anticipated Ryzen 7 2800X.

 Those are all desktop chips, mind you – AMD's official 2nd Generation rollout timeline doesn't include laptop versions on the 2018 calendar.
 It does show first-generation Ryzen 3 mobile chips out during the first quarter of the year, with Ryzen Pro following in Q2.